Man sent to prison

-Joshua Schofield, 35, of Owentin, Ky. and previously of of 520 Milan Ave., Lot 152, was sentenced to 24 months in prison Wednesday in Huron County Common Pleas Court.
+Joshua Schofield, 35, of Owentin, Ky. and previously of 520 Milan Ave., Lot 152, was sentenced to 24 months in prison Wednesday in Huron County Common Pleas Court.

 In June, a Huron County grand jury indicted Schofield on having weapons under disability and improperly handling a firearm in a motor vehicle, both felony charges.